bingomanatee/wonderlandlabs-monorepo/packages/forestry/README.mutators.md

     $tree.next ({...$tree.value, y: $tree.value.y + 1})
 }
 ```
-but that would leave a full record of the spaceship in each branch and that is a lot of wasted store.
+but that would leave a full record of the spaceship in each $branch and that is a lot of wasted store.
 If instead, you called

 ```